 Waterblommetjiebredie (Water flower Stew)

 This is a stew made up of meat stewed with the flower of the Cape Pondweed.
 Waterblommetjiebredie is a stew that gets its name from the Afrikaans language.
 It literally means 'small water flower stew' when translated from Afrikaans to English.

 Interested in making your own food?
-Check out our recipe's section for step-by-step instructions to making your own gourmet feast!
+Check out our recipe's section for step-by-step instructions for making your own gourmet feast!

 Follow us on Twitter, like us on Facebook, join our Google+ circle, connect with us on LinkedIn, check out our photos on Instagram and follow our Pinterest boards for updates on what’s happening in and around the Mother City!